AcunatomyConditionsLow Back Pain

 Releases the trigger points that lock your pattern in place

-The American College of Physicians recommends acupuncture as a first-line treatment for chronic low back pain — ahead of medication.
-The largest study ever conducted (20,827 patients, 39 trials) confirmed benefits lasting 12 months.
+The American College of Physicians recommends acupuncture as a first-line treatment for chronic low back pain, ahead of medication.
+The largest study to date (20,827 patients, 39 trials) found benefits lasting 12 months.

 ★★★★★